 - Client Name – sorts the list by client name if a customer name has been assigned to the PO.
 Those POs that have no client assigned will show up in the list first.

 - Creation Date – will sort the list by the date you created the POs, with the most recent ones at the top of the list

 - Expected Date – sort the list by when you may expect to see the PO arrive.
 This is an easy way to track which POs you should be receiving soon.

 - Ref Number – sorts the list by the PO’s reference number

 - Sales Order – sorts the list by the Sales Order names that are associated with Purchase Orders

 - Submitted Date – sorts the list by the date of when the PO was submitted.
 If you have POs that haven’t been submitted yet, then those will appear first in the list.
-You can always filter the list to only show POs that have been submitted (see below).
+Of course, you can always filter the list to only show POs that have been submitted (see below).

 - Vendor – will sort the list by vendor

 You can filter the Purchase Order list using the Options Button, using one or more of the available filters.